First Published on this website on 12/28/2020

 When designing their project of independence from Britain, the founders rejected two important British institutions; the monarchy and the standing army used to colonize foreign lands.
 The roots of the second amendment’s intent are connected to those two rejections as follows.

-The protection of the American free State involves two fronts: a potential invasion by foreign powers constitute the external front, and a potential development of a domestic tyranny as the internal front.
+The protection of the American free State involves two fronts: a potential invasion by foreign powers constitute the external front, and a potential development of a domestic tyranny is the internal front.
 In similar fashion to the rest of the world, the Union can be protected against invasions with a standing national army, which realistically speaking, in modern times would be the president’s army, therefore, if the only potential threat was the external one, there would be no need for an alternative to an official national army.
 It is the internal potential threat to the free State, in my opinion, that led the founders to seek an alternative to the official military arrangement traditionally favored by the rest of the world.

-When entertaining potential emergence of a domestic tyranny, the first suspect of distrust are the armed forces who hold the highest power, since a tyranny requires the support of the armed forces in either the form of the king’s or president’s army, and in the case of a military coup, a military tyranny would overtake the nation.
+When entertaining potential emergence of a domestic tyranny, the first suspect of distrust are the armed forces who hold the highest power, since a tyranny requires the support of the armed forces in the form of either the king’s or president’s army, and in the case of a military coup, a military tyranny would overtake the nation.
 The standing army of a given country could either protect it or overtake it, the overtaking could be for good or evil motivations.

 Regarding tyrannies, it would be rather unusual that it would proclaim itself a tyranny, more likely, it would denominate itself as a protector of the State, and according to such, a degeneration of an originally legitimate nation (it’s character, customs, practices, etc.) could occur with the current government claiming protection of the State and the governed claiming tyranny.